 In order to make changes, a large portion of the network would need to agree and update the information simultaneously.
-This what creates the consensus method known as "Proof of Work".(more recently there are new methods being used such as "Proof of Stake" however I would need an entire article to explain the benefits and also extreme detriments this method has when compared to Proof of Work).
+This is what creates the consensus method known as "Proof of Work".(more recently there are new methods being used such as "Proof of Stake", I go a bit more in depth on these in this article if you are more curious.)

 Proof of Work is a consensus algorithm used by many blockchain networks, including Bitcoin, to validate transactions and secure the network.
 In this system, nodes in the network, called miners, compete to solve complex mathematical problems that require significant computational resources.

 The first miner to solve the problem gets to add a new block to the chain and is rewarded with newly minted cryptocurrency.
 This process is known as mining and is the source of all the hub bub you see on the news and internet about "crypto miners".
 Although many people who are "mining" today have no idea what they are doing and are simply chasing dollar signs, it is an important process that both creates value in the currency its self and combats inflation of a currency.
 (I recommend reading Satoshis's Bitcoin Article i linked early to better understand its anti-inflammatory abilities)

 Proof of Work not only ensures that transactions are validated but also discourages malicious activity (creating a fake chain, stealing money, making false transactions), as any attempt to alter the blockchain would require enormous computational power and be economically infeasible.

 In an interesting way this actually incentives the need to put computational power and effort into mining honest nodes over malicious activity due it it simply being more profitable to put time in effort into the chain itself.